 3. in a pan heat 2 to 3 tablespoon butter or oil or ghee. then add the ginger garlic paste (1.5 inch ginger, chopped + 7 to 8 medium sized chopped garlic, crushed in a mortar-pestle to a fine paste). saute till their raw aroma disappears.

 4. then add 2 medium sized chopped onions (100 grams) and saute till transparent.

 5. add the freshly ground coriander and kashmiri red chili powder. also add 1 to 2 chopped green chillies.

 7. add 2 medium finely chopped tomatoes. saute till the tomatoes soften and become pulpy. you will also see oil releasing from the sides of the onion-tomato masala. then only add the tomato puree (5 medium tomatoes, pureed in a blender).

 8. stir well and continue to saute till you see oil leaving the sides. about 9 to 10 mins on a low to medium-low flame.

 9. add 1 small to medium sized capsicum (green bell pepper) julienne. stir and simmer for 2 to 3 minutes on a low to medium flame.

 10. add ½ to ¾ cup water and salt (as required). continue to simmer for some 7 to 8 minutes. once the gravy is done, you will some oil specks on the top.

-11. then add ½ tablespoon crushed kasuri methi/dry fenugreek leaves and add (¾ to 1 teaspoon) garam masala powder and stir.
+11. then add ½ tablespoon crushed kasuri methi (dry fenugreek leaves) and ¾ to 1 teaspoon garam masala powder. stir the kadai paneer gravy.